-MS in Speech-Language Pathology Program at Teachers College, Columbia University Teachers college offers a master’s of speech-language pathology that is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA) and is typically completed in two years.
+Home Speech Pathology Master’s Programs: Which is Right for You?
+Teacher’s College, Columbia University MS in Speech-Language Pathology Program at Teachers College, Columbia University Teachers college offers a master’s of speech-language pathology that is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA) and is typically completed in two years.
 Students have the option of choosing the bilingual-multicultural program focus, which prepares students to serve culturally and linguistically diverse populations after they graduate.
 The program has relationships with over 200 placement sites to provide students with a diverse range of clinical experiences in NY, NJ, and CT.
 Earn your Master’s in Speech Pathology from Emerson College Complete your Master of Science in Communication Sciences and Disorders in as few as 20 months.
-Learn More about Speech@Emerson Sponsored Earn your Master’s in Speech Pathology from Baylor University Complete your Master of Science in Communication Sciences and Disorders in as few as 20 months.
-Learn More about Speech@Baylor Sponsored Earn your Master’s in Speech Pathology from NYU Prepare for SLP licensure from anywhere in the country using a state-of-the-art online platform.
-Learn More about Speech@NYU Sponsored Teachers College SLP Masters Admissions Requirements Application requirements for the Teachers College MS in Speech-Language Pathology program include the following: Online application Transcripts (average accepted GPA is 3.6-3.8) GRE Two letters of recommendation One essay Teachers College Speech Pathology Prerequisite Requirements Applicants must complete prerequisite coursework in the following subjects: Anatomy Audiology Language development Phonetics Speech science For those who need to complete the prerequisite coursework, Teachers College is launching an online intensive prerequisite program in the summer of 2019 that will run May through August.
+Learn More about Speech@Emerson Sponsored Program Earn your Master’s in Speech Pathology from Baylor University Complete your Master of Science in Communication Sciences and Disorders in as few as 20 months.
+Learn More about Speech@Baylor Sponsored Program Earn your Master’s in Speech Pathology from NYU Prepare for SLP licensure from anywhere in the country using a state-of-the-art online platform.
+Learn More about Speech@NYU Sponsored Program Teachers College SLP Masters Admissions Requirements Application requirements for the Teachers College MS in Speech-Language Pathology program include the following: Online application Transcripts (average accepted GPA is 3.6-3.8) GRE Two letters of recommendation One essay Teachers College Speech Pathology Prerequisite Requirements Applicants must complete prerequisite coursework in the following subjects: Anatomy Audiology Language development Phonetics Speech science For those who need to complete the prerequisite coursework, Teachers College launched an online intensive prerequisite program in the summer of 2019.
 The coursework is asynchronous and taught by TC professors.
 Students planning to attend other programs can register for these courses if they meet the requirements of the program they are attending.
 Each course is 2 credits except phonetics which is 1 credit.
 Teachers College Speech Pathology Program The speech pathology master’s program at Teachers College is 62 credits, 65 with the bilingual extension.
 The program starts in the fall and typically takes 2 years to complete.
 Clinical components begin after one full semester of study.
 Clinical components start in the on-campus clinic and then progress to off-campus placements.
 Each student will complete a total of 3 external placements.
-This information was last updated on 6/5/19, a schools website is always the best source for up to date information, the school’s website is available here.
+This information was last updated on 1/14/20, the school’s website is always the best source for up to date information.